Through our campaigns we aim to ensure that the small business sector is recognised for its positive contribution to our economy.

 SFA National Small Business Awards

-The Small Firms Association (SFA) National Small Business Awards 2026 have been officially launched by Awards Patron, An Taoiseach, Micheál Martin.
-Now in its twenty second year, these awards celebrate the achievements, innovation, and excellence of small businesses in Ireland and recognise the vital contribution of the small business community to the Irish economy.
+The finalists in the SFA National Business Awards 2026 have been officially announced!
+The aim of the awards is to celebrate the achievements of small business in Ireland and to recognise the vital contribution of the small business sector to Irish industry.

 Ireland is a nation of small businesses that represent the beating heart of communities across the country.
 The government promise to develop a roadmap aimed at fostering economic growth in the sector is the vision that the SFA has called for in recent times.
 However, time is short.
 The tax and regulatory constraints that are choking small businesses remain.
 Change is required and the SFA has identified a range of proposals for the government to adopt and implement in its first budget.